Who We Are

 Eggs are received and incubated in the juvenile fish rearing area of the hatchery building from August through March.
 At this stage the young fish are vulnerable, so biosecurity procedures are followed to protect the fish from disease or harmful biological agents.
 Only staff are permitted in the juvenile fish rearing area.

 In the raceway area, the fish are fed and cared for until they reach the 11-inch stocking size (approximately 20 months old).
-Feeding activities range from twice a day for the larger fish to 4–5 times daily for the smaller sizes.
+Each raceway of fish may be feed from one to three times a day depending on the size of the fish being fed.

-Throughout the year fish are harvested from the raceways and distributed by truck for stocking in tailwaters and reservoirs in Arkansas and surrounding states.
-Greers Ferry National Fish Hatchery stocks approximately 1 million rainbow trout annually.
-Hopefully, we are providing you with the subject for your next “big fish story.”
+Throughout the year fish are harvested from the raceways and distributed by truck for stocking in suitable tailwaters and in Arkansas and eastern Oklahoma.
+Greers Ferry National Fish Hatchery produces approximately 1 million rainbow trout annually.
+Maybe one of those trout will be the subject for your next “big fish story.”

 Greers Ferry National Fish Hatchery Staff Directory

 |Sherri Shoults||Hatchery Manager||501-362-3615|

 |Eric Thompson||Assistant Hatchery Manager||501-362-3615|

 The hatchery produces rainbow and brook trout to be stocked in suitable tailwaters below U.S. Army Corps of Engineers dams located in Arkansas and eastern Oklahoma.